 that one person’s freedom is not interfered with by that of another person.

-UK, declared that ‘there is no such thing as society’! and Allan Greenspan asserted the necessity of unregulated capitalism,
+declared that ‘there is no such thing as society’! and Allan Greenspan asserted the necessity of unregulated capitalism, whereby

 'Individualism' is a term used to describe a moral, political, or social outlook that stresses human independence and the

-oppose most external interference with an individual's choices - whether by society , the state , or any other group or institution ,
+most external interference with an individual's choices - whether by society , the state , or any other group or institution , which

-which stress that communal, group, societal, racial, or national goals should take priority over individual goals.
-Individualism is
+stress that communal, group, societal, racial, or national goals should take priority over individual goals.
+Individualism is also

-also opposed to the view that tradition , religion , or any other form of external moral standard should be used to limit an
+opposed to the view that tradition , religion , or any other form of external moral standard should be used to limit an individual's

-individual's choice of actions.
-Some argue that individuals are not duty-bound to any socially-imposed morality and that
+choice of actions.
+Some argue that individuals are not duty-bound to any socially-imposed morality and that individuals should be

 'Libertarians': Prof. Amitai Etzioni has asserted that libertarians actually think that "individual agents are fully formed and their